Voronoi clouds

 Truncated cloud

-The volume of this cloud exceeds the statistical one, as the further outskirts are labeled as void only in few realizations.
+The volume of this cloud exceeds the statistical one, as the further outskirts are labeled as void only in few realizations, but are unlikely to be part of the void.
 Appropriate truncations of this cloud can yield the a volume that matches the mean posterior prediction, as shown below.

 How to choose the truncation level?

-We can probe all truncation levels between 0 and 1, and measure the resulting ratio between the cloud ratio and the mean posterior.
-The relation between the cloud threshold and the size of the truncated Voronoi cloud provides an operational criterion to explore different density regions within the voids.
+We can probe all truncation levels between 0 and 1, and measure the resulting ratio between the volume of the truncated clouds and the mean volume obtained from the posterior distribution.
+The relation between this threshold and the fractional volume of the truncated Voronoi cloud provides an operational criterion to explore different density regions within the voids.